 Rate Limiting

-Basic plan: 60 req/min totalLimits use a sliding 60-second window — not a fixed reset at the top of the minute.
+Basic plan: 60 req/min per model (all keys combined)Limits use a sliding 60-second window — not a fixed reset at the top of the minute.
 Capacity restores gradually.

-No sudden resets — smooth traffic flowThe rate limit applies per organization across all your API keys combined.
-If your plan allows 60 req/min and you have two keys making requests simultaneously, both count toward that shared limit.
+No sudden resets — smooth traffic flowThe rate limit applies per organization per model.
+If your plan allows 60 req/min and you have two API keys both calling the same model simultaneously, both count toward that model's shared 60 req/min limit.
+However, requests to a different model use a completely separate bucket.

 Sliding Window Algorithm